 Does any portion of a Security Deposit qualify as Nonrefundable?

-No portion of a security deposit may be delineated as “nonrefundable” in the terms of a rental agreement for a home or apartment.
-The security deposit serves to cover damage and actual expenses to return the rented property to tenable condition, and to pay rent the landlord has not collected.
+No portion of a security deposit may be delineated as “non-refundable” in the terms of a rental agreement for a home or apartment.
+The security deposit serves to cover damage and actual expenses to return the rented property to a tenable condition and to pay rent the landlord has not collected.